IncognitoCoding/software_log_monitor/README.md

     Step 1: For the program to recognize the YAML file, you must copy the sample_software_log_monitor.yaml file and rename it to software_log_monitor.yaml
     Step 2: Update the YAML file with your configuration.
     Step 3: Run the program to make sure your settings are entered correctly.
-    Step 4: Depending on your operating system (Linux or Windows), you can set up the program to run automatically, which is recommended.
+    Step 4: Depending on your operating system (Linux Ubuntu or Windows), you can set up the program to run automatically, which is recommended.
+Other Linux versions will work but are not explained below.
        Step 4.1 (Optional - Windows): Setup a scheduled task to run the program on startup.
                 Create a service account and a new scheduled task using these settings.
                     - Run weather user is logged on or not